mindfulness-at-the-computer/mindfulness-at-the-computer/docs/howto/creating-a-new-release.md

 6. `pyinstaller --paths [pyqt5 install directory] mindfulness-at-the-computer-windows.spec`.
 For example: `pyinstaller --paths C:\Python\Python35\Lib\site-packages\PyQt5\Qt\bin mindfulness-at-the-computer-windows.spec`
   * `--paths` has to be used: https://stackoverflow.com/questions/42880859/importerror-dll-load-failed-the-specified-module-could-not-be-found-failed-to

-The resulting exe and dll files will be in the `./dist` directory.
+The resulting `exe` and `dll` files will be in the `./dist` directory.

-As a last step you can create a zip file
+As the last step, you can create a zip file

 #### Windows 7 and 10